utPLSQL/utPLSQL/docs/userguide/reporters.md

 For details on how to invoke reporter with paths, see the **Coverage reporters** section.

 # TFS / VSTS Reporter
-If you are using [TFS](https://www.visualstudio.com/tfs/) or [VSTS](https://www.visualstudio.com/team-services/) to do static code analysis for you PLSQL projects and run builds, your code analysis can benefit from code coverage and test results. utPLSQL provides two reporters to for TFS / VSTS:
+If you are using [TFS](https://www.visualstudio.com/tfs/) or [VSTS](https://www.visualstudio.com/team-services/) to do static code analysis for you PLSQL projects and run builds, your code analysis can benefit from code coverage and test results.
+TFS reporter is designed specifically to [work with Microsoft Team Fundation Server](https://docs.microsoft.com/en-us/vsts/build-release/tasks/test/publish-test-results?view=vsts) report format which is very old version of [JUnit](https://github.com/windyroad/JUnit-Schema/blob/master/JUnit.xsd).
+Main diffrence between standard JUnit is that <testsuite> elements cannot be nested and attribute skipped is not present.

+utPLSQL provides test reporter to for TFS / VSTS server:
 - `ut_tfs_junit_reporter` - provides an XML output of each test executed per each project test file (package)
-- `ut_coverage_cobertura_reporter` - provides XML output of code coverage per each project source file

-`ut_tfs_junit_reporter` needs to be called with a list of paths to test files (packages).
-The paths to files can be relative to the project root directory (recommended) or be absolute.
-`ut_coverage_cobertura_reporter` needs to be called with a list of paths to source files for your project.
-The paths to files can be relative to the project root directory (recommended) or be absolute.

-Providing invalid paths or paths to non-existing files will result in failure when publishing test results/coverage results to sonar server.

-For details on how to invoke reporter with paths, see the **Coverage reporters** section.

 Example of test report from TFS CI server.